-The financial statements of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards ("IFRSs"), the requirements of the Companies Act, 2016 in Malaysia, Financial Services Act 2013 and Guidelines/Circulars issued by Bank Negara Malaysia ("BNM").
+The financial statements of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards ("IFRSs"), the requirements of the Companies Act, 2016 in Malaysia, Financial Services Act 2013 and Guidelines/Circulars issued by BNM.

-At the beginning of the current financial year, the Company had fully adopted the new and amended MFRSs and interpretation as described fully in Note 3.
+At the beginning of the current financial year, the Company had fully adopted the amendments to MFRSs as described fully in Note 3.